Home » Omaha Hold'em Casinos

 The Flop

-Three community cards are placed face-up on the board.
-A second round of betting begins, starting with the first active player to the left of the dealer.
+Three common cards are put on the table facing up.
+This marks the beginning of the second round of betting, which starts from the active player sitting to the left of the dealer.

 The Turn